igor-vovk/connect-rpc-scala/README.md

   `user-agent` is set to the in-process client's User Agent (`grpc-java-inprocess/1.69.0`), there is no way to disable it.

-### Thanks
+### Related projects

-The library is inspired and takes some ideas from the [grpc-json-bridge](https://github.com/avast/grpc-json-bridge).
-Which doesn't seem to be supported anymore, + also the library doesn't follow a Connect-RPC standard (while being very close to it).
+* [avast/grpc-json-bridge](https://github.com/avast/grpc-json-bridge) – a predecessor, seems to be not supported anymore, doesn't follow Connect-RPC spec.

 ---